Start Date: | Duration: | Level: | Study mode: | Course location: | Course Type: |

 Optional Units -

-Note: Optional units are not shown here and some may be changed to suit individual cohorts of students after discussion with the curriculum team and representative employers.
-The Edexcel BTEC Level 4 HNC programme must contain a minimum of 120 credits.
+Note: optional units are not shown here and some may be changed to suit individual cohorts of students after discussion with the curriculum team and representative employers.

 This course also enables progression to a HND in General Engineering or further professional qualifications in engineering or related areas.